In the weeks running up to Christmas, New York becomes a winter wonderland poised to make all your festive dreams come true.

 Shop 'til you drop

-Window shop along festive Fifth Avenue, from Saks Fifth Avenue to Macy’s, Bloomingdale’s and Tiffany & Co, to take in the most extravagant window dressings on the block.
+Window shop along festive Fifth Avenue, from Saks Fifth Avenue to Macy’s, Bloomingdale’s and Tiffany & Co., to take in the most extravagant window dressings on the block.
 Definitely visit Macy’s Santaland for an elaborate scene of Christmas trees, toy trains, elves and mountains of snow.
-It’s also the home of the ‘one real Santa Claus’ as per the 1947 film, Miracle on 34th Street.
+It’s also the home of the ‘one real Santa Claus’ as per the classic film, Miracle on 34th Street.
 Feel free to sit on his lap but we advise not tugging on Santa’s beard; one, it’s real and two, expect coal if you do.

 Enjoy a little razzmatazz